 HEART ATTACK SURVIVORS OFTEN ARE COUNSELED TO MAKE BIG CHANGES TO THEIR LIVES, modifying what they eat and living active lives with plenty of exercise.
 “Many patients see this as a life changing event.
-It can be an opportunity for a fresh start toward being healthier and feeling better ” says Hamp Jones, MD, of Baptist Heart.
+It can be an opportunity for a fresh start toward being healthier and feeling better " says Keith Thorne, MD, of Baptist Heart.

 Start with these tips:

 :: Participate in cardiac rehabilitation.
 The cardiac rehab team gives you a head start in the right direction with supervised exercise, education and encouragement to help you reach your goal of a healthy recovery.